-- Select and scale appropriate responses to accident investigations and incidents. - Increase recognition of the NTSB role in investigating international aviation accidents. - Continue to effectively coordinate and deliver transportation disaster assistance to the families of accident victims. - Engage in outreach with the transportation community to improve awareness of lessons learned from accident investigations nationally and internationally.
+- Select and scale appropriate responses to accident investigations and incidents. - Select and appropriately scale the NTSB's work on international accidents, incidents, and safety issues. - Continue to effectively coordinate and deliver transportation disaster assistance to the families of accident victims. - Engage in outreach with the transportation community to improve awareness of lessons learned from accident investigations nationally and internationally.

-- Revise and periodically review selection criteria and other tools as necessary to improve and expedite investigations. - Continue to spotlight our role in international aviation accidents and to participate in aviation investigations in foreign countries. - Improve our capacity to conduct safety studies. - Develop outreach plans and products such as videos and digests based on investigations and studies.
+• Continue to spotlight our role in international accidents and to participate in investigations in foreign countries.

-• Assist investigators in all modes of transportation by interacting with accident victims and family members.
+- Continue to showcase how we improve the transportation community through the many products we develop and publish, including accident briefs and reports, videos, newsletters, and safety accomplishments and results. - Assist investigators in all modes of transportation by interacting with accident victims and family members.

+Performance Measures

-- Number of products adopted by the Board. - Average time (in months) to complete Board adopted products. - Number of cooperative aviation international activities completed. - Percent of TDA support provided to major aviation and rail accident investigations, as legislated. - Number of outcome-oriented safety results (legislation, federal rules, industry symposiums, or lessons learned) involving industry or government stakeholders following outreach efforts.
+- Number of products adopted by the Board. - Average time (in months) to complete Board-adopted products. - Number of products to improve transportation safety. - Number of cooperative international activities completed. - Percent of TDA support provided to major aviation and rail accident investigations, as legislated. - Number of outcome-oriented safety results involving industry or government stakeholders.